djaus2/HSQLDB.Net/README.md

 [generated.zip](https://davidjones.sportronics.com.au)
 Download and unzip the folder.
-Copy its contents to <Solution folder>/generated
+Copy its contents to the Solution-folder/generated